APIYOJENNIFER/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5. Locate a substring
 6. Print the chessboard
 7. Print the sum of the two diagonals of a square matrix of integers
+8. Set the value of a pointer to a char